ucn-triumf/ucndata/docs/ucnrun.md

 #### Notes

-* Do the self.SLOW_TREES exist and have entries?
+* Do the ucndata.SLOW_TREES exist and have entries?
 * Are there nonzero counts in UCNHits?

 #### Examples